 Ingredients like sugar and corn syrup are added to multivitamins as fillers.
 Like binders, fillers serve no nutritional benefit and will lead to unnecessary weight gain.

 The best way to take your multivitamins is by combining them with healthy foods.
 A poor diet will affect your body’s absorption rate of multivitamins because it could lack the necessary complementary nutrients required for effective absorption.

-For example, a person taking vitamin D supplements will not benefit from it if not eating calcium-rich foods .
+For example, this study from National Institute of Arthritis and Musculoskeletal and Skin Diseases found that a person taking vitamin D supplements will not benefit from it if not eating calcium-rich foods .

 All the vitamins and minerals your body requires are found in the food you consume.